andreasvirkus/gophercises/url-shortener/README.md

 1. Update the [main/main.go](https://github.com/gophercises/urlshort/blob/master/main/main.go) source file to accept a YAML file as a flag and then load the YAML from a file rather than from a string.
 2. Build a JSONHandler that serves the same purpose, but reads from JSON data.
 3. Build a Handler that doesn't read from a map but instead reads from a database.
-Whether you use BoltDB, SQL, or something else is entirely up to you.
+Use it as an exercise to familiarize yourself with SQLite?
+4. Web app
+  4.1 Build an API endpoint that can save entries to SQLite and return a URL (hash) 4.2 Build a UI where a user can enter a URL and generate a shortened URL for it
 ****